crocs-muni/bitcoin-keys-analysis/README.md

     - Enabled RPC server (corresponding `~/.bitcoin/bitcoin.conf` file)
     - Completed instructions from [block_internet.md](other/block_internet.md) (optional, but strongly recommended)

 7. You are ready to go!
-Try to run `./parse.py demo` in the project directory.
+Try to run `./demo.py` in the project's src directory.

 ## For Developers
 To run tests a one will need to install [pytest](https://docs.pytest.org/en/7.1.x/getting-started.html) python3 module.